jekymin8232/vitalguardai-com/README.md

 ---

 ## Values
+The entire system was designed completely independently, without receiving even a single won in grants, subsidies, or research funding from the Republic of Korea or any related institution.
+No state capital whatsoever was involved at any stage.
+It is a purely personal intellectual creation built entirely through individual effort and self-reliance.

 The values that guide my work are openness, human rights, transparency, and freedom of expression.
 I care about these principles not in opposition to anyone, but because I believe humanitarian and open technologies can only develop responsibly when they are grounded in openness, accountability, and public trust.